How many solar panels do I need for my house?

-The federal solar investment tax credit (ITC) offers a 26% tax credit on qualifying solar expenses nationwide, and the Database of State Incentives for Renewables & Efficiency (DSIRE) provides a comprehensive list of state and local incentives in different areas.
+The federal solar tax credit currently offers a 30% tax credit for residential solar energy systems, and the Database of State Incentives for Renewables & Efficiency (DSIRE) provides a comprehensive list of state and local incentives in different areas.
 Alternatively, you can reach out to a knowledgeable solar installer near you; they should be able to tell you about local incentives and benefits.

 - Article sources

 - ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 To learn more about the content on our site, visit our FAQ page.

 - U.S. Energy Information Administration (EIA), "Home much electricity does an American home use?"
 Accessed June 2, 2022.

 - U.S. Energy Information Administration (EIA), "Use of energy explained."
 Accessed June 2, 2022.